Chocolate Cheesecake with a Peanut Butter Cake Crust

 Topping:

-• Pour the dulce de leche into a bowl.
-Sift the icing sugar in and mix until everything is combined.
-Throw in the salted peanuts and stir them in.
-Pour over the cheesecake filling.
+• Add the dulce de leche to a bowl.
+Sift in the icing sugar and stir until smooth.

 Notes

-The recipe was originally made with gluten free flour.
-If you would like to use spelt flour instead, simply carry out a straight swap.
+1. The recipe was originally made with gluten free flour.
+If you would like to use spelt or all-purpose flour instead use the same measurements as specified.

 Leave a Reply